All Microphones at the Best Prices 🎙

 General Recommendations 🖐

-To ensure that your studio microphone will give you outstanding sound, it is recommended that you follow some basic instructions.
+To ensure that your studio microphone gives you great sound, it is recommended that you follow some basic instructions.

-• Before a performance or recording, you should do some sound tests with your studio microphone.
-The purpose is to check everything related to the sound system.
+• Before a performance or recording, you should do sound tests with your studio microphone.
+The goal is to check everything related to the sound system.

-• As much as possible, it is important to limit handling of the microphone.
-To avoid handling noise, you can use a microphone with shock protection, a tripod or a microphone stand.
+• As much as possible, it is important to limit manipulation of the microphone.
+To avoid handling noise, you can use a microphone with shock absorber, a tripod or a microphone stand.

-• We recommend choosing the polar pattern carefully to control any background noise.
+• We recommend choosing the polar diagram carefully in order to control all background noise.

 Conclusion ❤️

-Want to install your own studio?
+Do you want to set up your own studio?
 Choosing a studio microphone remains one of the most important questions.
-Apart from a mixing board and a computer, the microphone remains an indispensable piece of recording studio equipment.
-If you are a beginner, our site offers various microphone tests.
-These tests can help you choose the right studio microphone to help you capture great sounds.
-This will allow you to showcase outstanding talent and let the magic happen!
+Apart from a mixing desk and a computer, the microphone remains an essential recording studio equipment.
+If you are a beginner, our site offers different microphone tests.
+These tests can guide you in choosing the studio microphone that will help you capture exceptional sounds.
+You will be able to highlight extraordinary talents and let the magic happen.